d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 So far what we describe above is a unidirectional RNN, where each timestep's hidden state depends only on the previous timesteps'.
 We can also use other forms of RNNs such as GRUs, LSTMs, and bidirectional RNNs to encode the sequential input.

-Now let's implement the seq2seq's encoder.
+Now let us implement the seq2seq's encoder.
 Here we use the word embedding layer to obtain the feature vector according to the word index of the input language.
 Those feature vectors will be fed to a multi-layer LSTM.